-The U.S. economy is grately influenced by the body.
+The U.S. economy is greatly influenced by the body.
 The body spends money, earns money, buys goods and services, and employs people just like other shops do.
 Taxes and other fees are a direct source of money for the country, state, and local bodies.
-The two pillars of money policy are spending and taxation.
+The two pillars of monetary policy are spending and taxation.

 5. What three types of government ‘kingships’ exist?

 The three terms autocracy, oligarchy, and democracy are used to group the various forms of body.
 The many systems that fall under each of these options range from bodies where all rules are made by a single person to bodies where all rules are made by a large number of people, or even by all people.